U.S. Department of State Seal

 Note: Seek legal advice from the Attorney General's office and/or the People's Lawyer well in advance.

-• ROLE OF THE COURT: The prospective adoptive parents must file an Application for Adoption with the Senior Magistrate Court.
-The Court will then appoint the Tuvaluan Social Welfare Officer from the Ministry of Home Affairs as Guardian Ad Litem.
-The Social Welfare Department will conduct a home-study and investigation that assesses the prospective adoptive parents' character, financial competence and suitability, and report back to the Court.
-The Magistrate's Court will then consider whether to grant an Adoption Order based on the report.
-If the Social Welfare report is favorable, the court grants the Adoption Order.
+• Role of the Court: Prospective adoptive parents must file an Application for Adoption with the Senior Magistrate Court.
+The Court then appoints the Tuvaluan Social Welfare Officer as Guardian Ad Litem.
+The Social Welfare Department conducts a home study and investigation, assessing the prospective adoptive parents' suitability and reports back to the Court.
+The Magistrate's Court considers the report and decides whether to grant an Adoption Order.
+If the report is favorable, the court grants the order.

-• ADOPTION APPLICATION: The best source for information about adoption in Tuvalu would be Tuvalu's Adoption Act, which can be located at: http://www.paclii.org/tv/legis/consol_act/aoca191/.
+• Adoption Application: The best source for information about adoption in Tuvalu is Tuvalu's Adoption Act, which can be located at: http://www.paclii.org/tv/legis/consol_act/aoca191/

 Tuvalu's Adoption Act states at the outset that: "In all proceedings under this Act the welfare and interests of the child shall be regarded as the paramount consideration."
 Very generally, and in summary, the process as outlined in the legislation is as follows:

-• The prospective adoptive parents must obtain written consent from (a) the child, and (b) the child's parents or guardians.
+• The prospective adoptive parents must obtain written consent from (a) the child (Children who have attained the age of 10 years are usually, but not always, required to consent to their adoption) and (b) the child's parents or guardians.

 • The prospective adoptive parents may then file an Application for Adoption with the Senior Magistrate Court.

-• Written consent of the child and the child's parents or guardians.
+• Written consent of the child, if required (age dependent), and the child's parents or guardians.

 • The child's original birth certificate.